 Short-Term Faculty-Led Study Abroad Programs

 In our ongoing commitment to internationalize the curriculum and to develop new and unique international education experiences for our students, Wheaton faculty are encouraged to develop short-term, faculty-led study abroad programs.
 These programs typically run during the January break or the summer.
-The Center for Global Education provides a great deal of support in organizing these programs.
-Interested faculty would be expected to prepare a proposal as a means of securing approval for such programs.
+Faculty are encouraged to follow closely the Faculty-led Proposal Guidelines in developing the proposal for such programs.
+Staff at the Center for Global Education are willing and available to assist in developing the program and the proposal.
+Interested faculty are expected to follow the three step process below as a means of securing approval for such programs.

 Many of our partner organizations and institutions are eager to help you design and/or implement a short-term faculty-led study abroad program.
 They can be as involved as you want them to be.
 Some providers have a staff dedicated to “customized” programs.
 Less risk, less hassle, more time to focus on the academics.